How Much Do Car Dealers Make on the Sale of a New Car?

 We reveal how to obtain a vehicle cost report, which will tell you exactly how much a dealer is making on your new car.

-How Much Does a Car Dealer Make on a New Car Sale?
+How Much Do Car Dealers Make on a New Car Sale?

 Understanding the Dealer Margin